Iterated filtering: Iterated filtering for POMP models

-The quantities $\theta^\filter_n$ and $V^\predict_n$ in Theorem~\ref{th:1} do not usually have closed form, and so numerical approximations must be made for any practical application of this result.
-Numerical approximation of moments is generally more convenient than approximating derivatives, and this is the reason that Theorem~\ref{th:1} may be useful.
-However, on might suspect that there is no ``free lunch'' and therefore the numerical calculation of the left hand side of (\ref{eq:T1}) should become fragile as $\sigma$ and $\tau$ becomes small.
-We will see that this is indeed the case, but that iterated filtering methods mitigate the difficulty to some extent by averaging numerical error over subsequent iterations.
-To be concrete, we suppose henceforth that numerical filtering will be carried out using the basic sequential Monte~Carlo (SMC) method presented as Algorithm~\ref{alg:pf}.
-SMC provides a flexible and widely used class of filtering algorithms, with many variants designed to improve numerical efficiency \citep{cappe07}.
-The relatively simple SMC method in Algorithm~1 is more readily comprehended, analyzed and implemented.
-It has also been found adequate for previous data analyses using iterated filtering \citep{ionides06-pnas,king08,breto08,he08}.
-We suspect that the qualitative conclusions obtained here would apply to variations on Algorithm~1.
+The two approximations to the derivative of the log likelihood in (\ref{eqT101}) and (\ref{eqT1}) are asymptotically equivalent in the theoretical framework of this paper.
+However, numerical considerations may explain why (\ref{eqT1}) has been preferred in practical applications.
+To be concrete, we suppose henceforth that numerical filtering will be carried out using the basic sequential Monte Carlo method presented as Algorithm~\ref{algpf}.
+Sequential Monte Carlo provides a flexible and widely used class of filtering algorithms, with many variants designed to improve numerical efficiency [\citet{cappe07}].
+The relatively simple sequential Monte Carlo method in Algorithm~\ref{algpf} has, however, been found adequate for previous data analyses using iterated filtering [\citet{ionides06-pnas}; \citet{king08}; \citet{breto09}; \citet{he10}; \citet{laneri10}].